Zero-Page Applications

 Unfortunately these local-only results were only displayed when searching from Google’s native search UI but not from google.com.
 Eventually Google killed it, suggesting that developers use Android’s App Links and Apple’s Universal Links instead, which required app developers to mirror their content on the web so Google could crawl it “properly.”

-App Links improved on Web links by addressing the issue of domain ownership.
-Configuring Intent Filters with autoVerify instructed the OS, upon installing an app, to fetch a specific “Digital Asset Links JSON file” which helped verify ownership through Google’s Search Console.
+instructed the OS, upon installing an app, to fetch a specific “Digital Asset Links JSON file” from a predefined route on the trusted domain which helped verify ownership through Google’s Search Console.

-This negated the need to present a tiresome disambiguation screen for every link click.
+This negated the need to present a tiresome disambiguation screen for every link tap.
 The OS could simply launch the proper native app without prompting beforehand and without “trampolining” through a browser first.
 Users could even customize these policies from their system settings.

 Universal Links is Apple’s version of App Links except it used a different JSON file and relied on Apple’s backend services instead of Google’s Search Console.